sreejitdey/Workforce-Management-System/README.md

 2.  **Team Lead Updating:** The TPM logs the schedules for the Language Team Leads explicitly mapped under them.
 The system dynamically queries the "TeamMapping" table to generate a dropdown list restricted *strictly* to their direct subordinates, ensuring they cannot alter the schedules of parallel teams.

 3.  **Smart Date Processing:** For both workflows, when a date range is submitted, the backend logic automatically loops through the calendar and filters out weekends.
-It queries the "Availability" table, intelligently overwriting existing statuses or inserting new records exclusively for valid workdays (Monday--Friday).
+It queries the "Availability" table, intelligently overwriting existing statuses or inserting new records exclusively for valid workdays (Monday-Friday).

 ### **9.2.
 View/Edit Dashboard (Bulk Schedule Matrix)**